XTheocharis/narproxy/README.md

 # narproxy - Network Address Response Proxy

-`narproxy` is a Python script for OPNsense, pfSense, and FreeBSD 13.x systems.
-It handles network address resolution requests (ARP and NDP) for specified IP addresses or networks, simulating device presence on a network or managing address resolution for virtual/containerized environments.
+`narproxy` is a Python script that conditionally responds to network address resolution requests (ARP and NDP) for specified IP addresses or networks, simulating device presence on a network or managing address resolution for virtual/containerized environments.

 ## Features

-*   Handles ARP and NDP requests for specified IP addresses or subnets
+*   Responds to ARP and NDP requests for specified IP addresses or subnets only if no other device responds first.
-*   Supports IPv4 and IPv6 address resolution
-*   Retrieves target IP addresses from WireGuard interfaces automatically
+*   Supports automatically retrieving target IP addresses and subnets from WireGuard interfaces.
+*   Supports IPv4 and IPv6
-*   Excludes specific IP addresses or networks from proxying
+*   Supports excluding specific IP addresses or ranges from proxying
-*   Provides verbose logging for debugging

 ## Requirements